 Help students reach their full potential and maximize their school experience by stepping back into the classroom as an Educational Assistant.
-Offering both a one-year certificate and two-year diploma option, you'll get into the heart of this meaningful and rewarding career in our innovative, accessible and online Educational Assistant program.
+Whether you choose the one-year certificate or two-year diploma option, you'll get into the heart of this meaningful and rewarding career in our innovative, accessible and online Educational Assistant program.

 We’ll show you how your patience, creativity and understanding can make a difference in students’ lives.
 You’ll discover ways to assist students to increase learning, independence and positive behaviours.
-You'll learn about the needs of students with disabilities and how you can assist all students in inclusive classroom settings.Apply Now Grab and Go Information
+You’ll also learn about the needs of students with disabilities and how you can assist all students in inclusive classroom settings.Apply Now Grab and Go Information

 When you complete the certificate or the diploma program, your expertise will be in high demand.
 You'll be able to find employment opportunities in: